 #PuddleGram might have caught on, but making the most of flat waters or recent rainfall is the best way to give your photos a unique perspective.
 The object may still be the same, but the weather and water will change.

-I’m a fully fledged member of the lying down on the floor and get covered in crap club, but if that’s not your thing then these images are as easy as turning your phone upside down so the camera lens is as close to the water as possible and then taking the shot.
-Try experimenting with different angles, pointing the lens slightly further up or down to create a focus on one part, it doesn’t need to be a perfectly balanced reflection as cropping can draw the eye more towards where you think is most interesting.
+I’m a fully-fledged member of the lying down on the floor and get covered in the crap club, but if that’s not your thing, then these images are as easy as turning your phone upside down so the camera lens is as close to the water as possible and then taking the shot.
+Try experimenting with different angles, pointing the lens slightly further up or down to create a focus on one part.
+It doesn’t need to be a perfectly balanced reflection, as cropping can draw the eye more towards where you think is most interesting.

 3. Frame the main focus with some action

-If you are reliant on the phone in your pocket then finding action in your surroundings is just as good.
-Whether its fountains, fairgrounds, birds, trains or anything else which moves – adding the extra texture and animation to the shot can be an ideal frame to an otherwise seen before photo.
+If you are reliant on the phone in your pocket, then finding action in your surroundings is just as good.
+Whether it is fountains, fairgrounds, birds, trains, or anything else that moves, adding extra texture and animation to the shot can be an ideal frame for an otherwise seen-before photo.